alegrigoriev/AlegrDiff/ReadMe.txt

 TODO:

-1. When I hide a file from the comparison list, I expect the current selection to stay near (previous or next file, whatever), not to jump to the first file in the list.
 2. Add a pop-up menu item to rescan the differences while in file comparison mode.
 1. Please save viewing preferences.
 If I select two-pane view for one pair of files, I expect to have the same view when opening the next file pair.
 2. Add an option to automatically hide certain files (the same, right-only etc.)
 3. Can you lower task priority when scanning files - the computer stalls!

-1. If a directory does not exist, no error message is given
 2. Show number of identical and different files in the status line.
 Show confirmation dialog if file comparision or fingerprint calculation is canceled.

-Open and read several files (up to one directory) at once Make icons for the dialogs
+Open and read several files (up to one directory) at once Make icons for the resizeable dialogs
 Copy binary dump as text
 Enable/disable OK in GOTO dialog for binary view
 Add option for file size format (in kilobytes or in bytes).